 In the cooler months of fall and winter, nothing sounds better than hearty meals made with fresh or leftover turkey.
-And after Thanksgiving and Christmas, you probably have an abundance of the cooked variety.
+And after the holiday season, you probably have an abundance of the cooked variety.

 Large cuts of meat or poultry should either be cut in half or into quarters, and it is recommended that large cuts be cooked high for an hour or two before switching to low.
 If you brown the meat before adding it to the slow cooker, it is not necessary to begin cooking on high.
 A roast larger than 2 1/2-to-3 pounds should be cut in half.

 Here's a list of a variety of ways to cook a turkey in a slow cooker.
 They cook for a long time but require just a few minutes to prepare.

 01 of 10